 A person discriminates against another person by either treating them unfavourably (where that person is treated badly) or less favourably (where other people receive better treatment even though their circumstances are not materially different to that person).

-Where this discrimination is based upon a person’s race it is unlawful.
+Where discrimination is based upon a person’s race, it is unlawful.

 The employer’s motive is irrelevant.
 There doesn’t need to be a consciously motive on the employer’s part.

 The defence of justification is not available for direct discrimination.

 There is no longer a need in Direct Discrimination for the employee to actually possess the prohibited characteristic themselves allowing “Associative Discrimination” as a wholly new concept.

 Hence, the Act covers less favourable treatment by the employer of the employer on the grounds of another person’s race.